-- during the regular examination periods, if the subject in which a student failed to take his final examination is included in the schedule of examination for the period during which said removal examination is to be taken otherwise, said student is to be charged the required fee; - 2. during the removal examination period, viz, the period covering ten days preceding the registration in each semester, provided that the examination is taken at the time that it is scheduled; and - 3. within the ten-day period preceding the Christmas vacation in colleges in which there is no inter-semester vacation, provided, that the examination is taken at the time it is scheduled.
+- a. regular examination periods, if the subject is included in the schedule of examination; or - b. removal examination period, viz, the period covering ten (10) days preceding the registration in each semester, provided that the examination is taken at the time that it is scheduled.

-Removal examinations may be taken at other times on the recommendation of the Dean and upon payment of a required fee.
-Students not in residence shall pay the registration fee besides the examination fee in order to be entitled to take the removal examination.
+Completion and removal examinations may be taken at other times on the recommendation of the College Secretary and upon payment of a required fee.
+Students not in residence shall pay the registration fee besides the examination fee to be entitled to take the removal examination.